by José Manuel Araque

 The momentum was building up, and the American "Victor Argentine Orchestra" was formed to record in Philadelphia, alongside the Gobbis.
 The Orchestra recorded two dozen instrumental tracks, including several Tangos from Argentine composers like Rosendo Mendizábal and Próspero Cimaglia.
 They also recorded instrumental versions of La Morocha, and Villoldo's El Choclo.
 Both Tangos were huge hits in Argentina, as well as in the US and in Europe.
 After the Philadelphia sessions, the Gobbis returned to Buenos Ayres.

-In an apocryphal story, told by Enrique Saborido himself, the Tango La Morocha arrived in France in 1906 aboard the frigate Sarmiento.
+In an apocryphal story, told by Enrique Saborido himself, the Tango La Morocha was introduced in France in 1906 by sailors from the frigate Sarmiento.
 The pride of the Argentine Navy since its construction in 1898, the ship sailed across the oceans, in goodwill missions representing the Argentine Republic.
 The French press took interest in the ship since early on, but there is no evidence it went to France in 1906.
 But in August 1907, the frigate did visit Bordeaux, and from there Commander José Moneta and some officers went a few days later to have dinner with President Fallières in Rambouillet.
 And on August 9th they even offered a social gathering of sorts aboard the frigate, with music and dance.

 The Gobbis returned to Buenos Ayres later that year, where they recorded yet again for Victor.
 They truly were all over the place those years, recording for the Gath & Chaves, Era and Homokord labels in Europe the next year.